dbohdan/initool/README.md

 ### Whitespace

 Initool defines whitespace as any mix of space and tab characters.
-The leading and the trailing whitespace around the section name, the key, and the value is removed from the output.
+Leading and trailing whitespace around the section name, the key, and the value is removed from the output.

-As a result, the following input files are all equivalent to each other for
+As a result, the following input files are all equivalent to each other for initool and produce the same output.
+The output is identical to the first input.
-initool:

 ```
 [PHP]